World Folktales & Fables Week – March 21, 2027

 World Folktales & Fables Week FAQs

-What’s the difference between folktales and fables?
+What's the difference between a folktale and a fable?

 World Folktales & Fables Week Activities